Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 - **Pact Magic Spellcasting:** Warlock spells (_Mage Hand_, _Minor Illusion_, _Create Bonfire_, _Control Flames_, _Message_, _Charm Person_, _Hellish Rebuke_, _Invisibility_, _Spider Climb_, _Alarm_, _Identify_) use Charisma (Spell Save DC: 11, Spell Attack Bonus: +3).
 - **High Elf Spellcasting:** _Prestidigitation_ and _Detect Magic_ use Intelligence.
 - **Ritual Casting:** _Alarm_ and _Identify_ must be cast as rituals via the _Book of Shadows_ (Pact of the Tome), taking 10 minutes and not consuming a spell slot.
-- **Passive Guidance:**
-	- Vaelin has made the reflexive use of _Guidance_ a habit.
-Whenever time allows and subtlety permits, he traces a brief sigil of across his chest - an unconscious invocation to the Archfey for a moment's favor.
-Assume he casts _Guidance_ on himself before any ability check unless he's concentrating on something else or the situation makes it unwise.
-	- If there’s ever doubt whether he’d have _Guidance_ active for a check, assume he does - unless casting it would have been risky, suspicious, or prevented by another spell.
-In that case, ask the player if he wants to cast _Guidance_ despite the risk, drawback, or tradeoff.

 ## IV.
 Equipment & Inventory
 * **Armor:** Leather Armor